 As the table shows, we found that individuals who see the message as more credible and more important are also more likely to share it.
-Figures 7 and 8 show the close association between participants' evaluations and their willingness to share the message.
-Figure 9 shows the downstream effect of appealing to citizens' distrust in government on participants' willingness to share the WhatsApp message presented in the study.
+Figure 2 shows the close association between participants' evaluations and their willingness to share the message.
+The rightmost panel in Figure 2 shows the downstream effect of appealing to citizens' distrust in government on participants' willingness to share the WhatsApp message presented in the study.